AGENTX-AE/AGENTX/README.md

 **DATASET_NAME** should follow the dataset naming used in the paper (i.e., the LLM Dataset evaluated in the MICRO submission).

-### 3.5 Run AgentX Directly
+### 3.5 Run AGENTX Directly

-After building the executable and generating the corresponding LLM inference traces by invoking gen_trace.py in src/, you can directly launch AgentX with its default configuration.
+After building the executable and generating the corresponding LLM inference traces by invoking gen_trace.py in src/, you can directly launch AGENTX with its default configuration.

 From the AgentX directory, run: